home-assistant/developers.home-assistant/docs/auth_api.md

 Sometimes you want a user to make a GET request to Home Assistant to download data.
 In this case the normal auth system won't do, as we can't link the user to an API with the auth header attached to it.
 In that case, a signed path can help.

 A signed path is a normal path on our server, like `/api/states`, but with an attached secure authentication signature.
 The user is able to navigate to this path and will be authorized as the access token that created the signed path.
-Signed paths can be created via the websocket connection and are meant to be shortlived.
+Signed paths can be created via the websocket connection and are meant to be short-lived.
 The default expiration is 30 seconds.
 There are two ways to get a signed path.

 If you are creating an integration, import `async_sign_path` from `homeassistant.components.http.auth`.
 The method will automatically adopt a refresh token if called from inside the context of an HTTP request or a WebSocket connection.
 If neither available (ie because inside an automation), it will use a special "Home Assistant Content" user.